YanPershay/DevicesShop/README.md

 <img src="./Assets/1.jpg">
 <br>

-All products divides to some categories and нou can choose which of the categories to display.
+All products divides to some categories and you can choose which of the categories to display.
 <img src="./Assets/4.jpg">
 <br>